Asexual reproduction: Obligate parthenogenesis

 In obligate parthenogenesis, females only reproduce asexually.
 One example of this is the desert grassland whiptail lizard, a hybrid of two other species.
 Typically hybrids are infertile but through parthenogenesis this species has been able to develop stable populations.

 Gynogenesis is a form of obligate parthenogenesis where a sperm cell is used to initiate reproduction.
 However, the sperm's genes never get incorporated into the egg cell.
 The best known example of this is the Amazon molly.
 Because they are obligate parthenotes, there are no males in their species so they depend on males from a closely related species (the Sailfin molly) for sperm.

 Apomixis and nucellar embryony

 Apomixis in plants is the formation of a new sporophyte without fertilization.
 It is important in ferns and in flowering plants, but is very rare in other seed plants.
 In flowering plants, the term "apomixis" is now most often used for agamospermy, the formation of seeds without fertilization, but was once used to include vegetative reproduction.
 An example of an apomictic plant would be the triploid European dandelion.
 Apomixis mainly occurs in two forms: In gametophytic apomixis, the embryo arises from an unfertilized egg within a diploid embryo sac that was formed without completing meiosis.
 In nucellar embryony, the embryo is formed from the diploid nucellus tissue surrounding the embryo sac.
 Nucellar embryony occurs in some citrus seeds.
-Male apomixis can occur in rare cases, such as the Saharan Cypress Cupressus dupreziana, where the genetic material of the embryo are derived entirely from pollen.
+Male apomixis can occur in rare cases, such as in the Saharan Cypress Cupressus dupreziana, where the genetic material of the embryo is derived entirely from pollen.

+Androgenesis

+Androgenesis occurs when a zygote is produced with only paternal nuclear genes.
+During standard sexual reproduction, one female and one male parent each produce haploid gametes (such as a sperm or egg cell, each containing only a single set of chromosomes), which recombine to create offspring with genetic material from both parents.
+However, in androgenesis, there is no recombination of maternal and paternal chromosomes, and only the paternal chromosomes are passed down to the offspring (the inverse of this is gynogenesis, where only the maternal chromosomes are inherited, which is more common than androgenesis).
+The offspring produced in androgenesis will still have maternally inherited mitochondria, as is the case with most sexually reproducing species.

+Androgenesis occurs in nature in many invertebrates (for example, clams, stick insects, some ants, bees, flies and parasitic wasps) and vertebrates (mainly amphibians and fish).
+The androgenesis has also been seen in genetically modified laboratory mice.

+One of two things can occur to produce offspring with exclusively paternal genetic material: the maternal nuclear genome can be eliminated from the zygote, or the female can produce an egg with no nucleus, resulting in an embryo developing with only the genome of the male gamete.